robertpiosik/CodeWebChat/README.md

 ## Introduction

-👨‍⚖️ **Chatbot initializations with respect to TOS**

-CWC lets you use your favorite chatbot's projects/spaces feature for coding.
-The idea of submitting messages was inspired by [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) (thank you!) and is supported by many chatbots out of the box via URL search param `?q=` (therefore this is standard practice).
-Because chatbot's Terms of Service prohibit automated output extraction, the tool never does that—a click on _APPLY RESPONSE_ button is required—it's an alias for the default Copy button with a signal to CWC to read the clipboard.

 🧐 **The limitations of LLMs**

 Large language models (LLMs) are trained on vast datasets targeting many use cases.
 For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at the accepted answer from a given StackOverflow question.
 For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning its next steps.